blondelkenne/hello-world/README.md

 # tutorial
  Kenne-electric Analytics &amp; insight
  # Pyhton tutorial for beginner
-This interactive python tutorial will explore all the concepts of Python and offers a comprehensive overview programming language
+This interactive python tutorial will explore all the concepts of Python and offers a comprehensive overview of programming language